 Dental implants are only available for those with healthy and mostly intact oral tissues and jawbone ridges.

 Dr. Eisenman will analyze your individual situation to determine if your oral tissues are healthy enough and your jawbone is in good enough shape to withstand an implant.
 If not, he will recommend another dental makeover solution.

-In cosmetic dentistry, dental implants are the closest thing to having a real tooth.
-An implant is an artificial tooth root, similar in shape to a screw.
+In cosmetic dentistry, dental implants are the closest thing to having real teeth.
+A traditional dental implant is an artificial tooth root, similar in shape to a screw.

 When placed into your jawbone, they bond with your natural bone and become a strong base or foundation to support one or more artificial teeth.